2013 Women's Cricket World Cup

-The 2013 Women's Cricket World Cup was the tenth Women's Cricket World Cup, hosted by India for the third time, and held from 31 January to 17 February 2013.
+The 2013 ICC Women's Cricket World Cup was the tenth Women's Cricket World Cup, hosted by India for the third time, and held from 31 January to 17 February 2013.
 India previously hosted the World Cup in 1978 and 1997.
 Australia won the tournament for the sixth time, beating West Indies by 114 runs in the final.

+It also marked the 40th anniversary of the inaugural Women's Cricket World Cup.

 Qualification

-Four teams, Australia, England, India and New Zealand; had already qualified for this tournament.
+Four teams, Australia, England, India and New Zealand, had already qualified for the tournament.
 They were joined by Sri Lanka, South Africa, Pakistan and West Indies through the 2011 Women's Cricket World Cup Qualifier in Bangladesh, which also doubled as a qualifying tournament for the 2012 ICC Women's World Twenty20.